dihelium/intern-challenge/CharacterTree/readme.md

 * java charTree create /path/to/csv/file/csv-file.csv /path/where/output/is/required/serialized-output.bin
 * change /path/to/csv/file/ to actual path to csv file
 * change /path/where/output/is/required/ to location where binary file should be created
-* load part doesn't work as of yet
+* java charTree load /path/to/binary/output/serialized-ouput.bin